cockroachdb/docs/v20.2/liquibase.md

 Before you begin the tutorial, do the following:

 1. [Install CockroachDB](install-cockroachdb.html), and [start a secure cluster](secure-a-cluster.html).
 When starting your cluster, make sure that you generate cluster certificates, create the `bank` database, and create the `max` user.
 1. Download and install a Java Development Kit.
-Liquibase supports Java 8+.
-In this tutorial, we use [AdoptOpenJDK](https://adoptopenjdk.net/) 8.
+Liquibase supports JDK versions 8+.
+In this tutorial, we use [AdoptOpenJDK](https://adoptopenjdk.net/) 8, but you can follow along with any JDK version 11+.

 ## Step 1.
 Download and install Liquibase